-If you have a desktop environment that supports desktop shortcuts the installer will try to add shortcuts for you.
-These should launch the tools.
-Otherwise you can start vivado via shell commands.
+If you have a desktop environment that supports desktop shortcuts the installer will try to add shortcuts for you, and these will launch the tools.
+Otherwise, you can start Vivado via shell commands.

-The Vivado and Vitis directories will contain folders for each release, and in them you’ll find the actual release files.
-Thus, the default path for a specific version of a tool should be /opt/Xilinx/toolname/realeaseversion
+The default Xilinx/linux install directory is /opt/Xilinx/, and directories for the Vivado and/or Vitis tools are located in that directory.
+The Vivado and Vitis directories contain folders for each release, so the default path for a specific version of a tool should be /opt/Xilinx/toolname/realeaseversion.

 To run Vivado or Vitis, first source the settings file from the path for the correct tool, then run the tool’s command.
-For example, Vivado 2019.2 can be started from a shell with the following commands.
-The syntax will be the same for any other version of Vivado, but the path will differ based on the release.
+For example, Vivado 2020.2 can be started from a shell with the following commands.
+The syntax will be the same for any other version of Vivado, but the path will be different based on the release.

 Linux Cable drivers